Self Care + Health

 10 things to boost self esteem for women over 50

-Here are 10 things to boost your self esteem.
-Low self esteem is very often at the heart of mental health issues for women of all ages.
-Depression, anxiety and even chronic health issues can be caused or complicated by the stress of not believing in oneself.
+Here are 10 things to boost your self-esteem.
+Low self-esteem or self-respect is very often at the heart of mental health issues for women of all ages.
+Depression, anxiety, and even chronic health issues can be caused or complicated by the stress of not believing in oneself.
+Learning how to overcome insecurity is a good first step.

 2. Practice self-care.
 If you are tired, know you deserve to rest.
 If you are suffering from anxiety, depression or trauma, then get therapy.
 Therapy works.
 In fact, just get therapy.
 Everyone could use some guidance and support!